BuzzFeedNews/nics-firearm-background-checks/README.md

 > These statistics represent the number of firearm background checks initiated through the NICS They do not represent the number of firearms sold Based on varying state laws and purchase scenarios, __a one-to-one correlation cannot be made between a firearm background check and a firearm sale__

-A bit more background, [from *The Trace*](http://www.thetrace.org/2015/11/black-friday-gun-sales-background-checks/):
+A bit more background, [from *The Trace* in 2017](https://www.thetrace.org/2017/01/gun-background-check-private-sale-loophole/):

-> The FBI’s background check numbers come with caveats: As seen in the late February-early March 2014 bubble, many checks are for concealed carry permits, not actual gun sales.
-Kentucky runs a new check on each concealed carry license holder each month.
-And of course, the FBI’s numbers don’t include private gun sales, many of which do not require a background check.
-A forthcoming study conducted by Harvard researchers [found that roughly 40 percent](http://www.thetrace.org/2015/10/private-sale-loophole-background-check-harvard-research/) of respondents had acquired their most recent firearm without going through a background check.
-Despite those vagaries, the FBI’s NICS numbers are widely accepted as the best proxy for total gun sales in a given time period.
+> The share of Americans obtaining a gun without first undergoing a background check is dramatically lower than previous estimates, researchers have determined...
+Just 22 percent of \[1613\] current gun owners who acquired a firearm within the \[previous\] two years \[2013-2015\] reported doing so without a background check, according to a new [national survey](https://pubmed.ncbi.nlm.nih.gov/28055050/) by public health researchers at Harvard and Northeastern Universities.

 Not all categories of background checks may be equally useful/pertinent to your research.
 When *The New York Times* [analyzed NICS data in Dec.
 2015](http://www.nytimes.com/interactive/2015/12/10/us/gun-sales-terrorism-obama-restrictions.html), it included this methodological note: